xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    ```

-if all goes well, you should have an app that looks like this:
+If all goes well, you should have an app that looks like this:
 ![gif bot tutorial](img/gm-bot.gif)